Healthcare in Syria a target of war - expert comment

 So is this situation unique to Syria?
 And what more can be done to protect healthcare as medical services become targets of war?

-"This is an important study which raises a very serious but undocumented and under-reported issue.
+Dr Karl Blanchet, Director of the Health in Humanitarian Crises Centre at the London School of Hygiene & Tropical Medicine, said: "This is an important study which raises a very serious but undocumented and under-reported issue.
 The daily work of thousands of courageous health and relief workers in conflict-affected areas is being jeopardised.

 "Unfortunately Syria is just the tip of the iceberg.
 In Afghanistan and Yemen today, international humanitarian organisations such as the International Committee of the Red Cross (ICRC) and Medecins Sans Frontieres (MSF) report attacks on health facilities every week.
 Patients have been shot while travelling in ambulances in Colombia, ambulances are used in suicide attacks in Afghanistan, doctors are murdered in Somalia, and hospitals bombed in Afghanistan, Yemen and Libya.